Officers and Board of Directors

 Section 1 – Nomination and Election of Officers

 The Board shall elect a President, Vice President, Secretary, and Treasurer from the Board’s membership.
-Nominees for officers shall be voted upon at a meeting within 30 days after the Annual Meeting of the Membership.
-The Chair of the Nominating Committee shall call and preside at the meeting until the officers are elected from the Board
+Nominees for Officers shall be voted upon at a meeting within 30 days after the Annual Meeting of the Membership.
+The Chair of the Nominating Committee shall call and preside at the special meeting until the Officers are elected from the Board.

 Section 2 – Term of Office